Lagos: Administration

 Lagos was formerly the capital city of Nigeria, but it has since been replaced by Abuja.
-Abuja officially became the capital of Nigeria on 12 December 1991, although the decision to move the federal capital had been made in now Act no. 6 of 1976.
+Abuja officially became the capital of Nigeria on 12 December 1991, although the decision to move the federal capital had been made fifteen years prior, in Act No. 6 of 1976.
 Lagos is also home to the High Court of the Lagos State Judiciary, housed in an old colonial building on Lagos Island.

 In terms of administration, Lagos is not a single municipality and therefore has no overall city administration.
 The geographical city limits of Metropolitan Lagos comprise 16 of the 20 Local Government Areas of Lagos State.
 The latter entity provides overall government for the metropolitan region.
-The former Municipality of Lagos, which covered Lagos Island, Ikoyi, and Victoria Island as well as some mainland territory, was managed by the Lagos City Council (LCC), but it was disbanded in 1976 and divided into several Local Government Areas (most notably Lagos Island LGA, Lagos Mainland LGA and Eti-Osa LGA).
+The former Municipality of Lagos, which covered Lagos Island, Ikoyi, and Victoria Island as well as some mainland territory, was managed by the Lagos City Council (LCC), but it was disbanded in 1976 and divided into several Local Government Areas (most notably Lagos Island LGA, Lagos Mainland LGA, and Eti-Osa LGA).

-The mainland beyond the Municipality of Lagos, on the other hand, included several separate towns and settlements such as Mushin, Ikeja and Agege.
+The mainland beyond the Municipality of Lagos, on the other hand, included several separate towns and settlements such as Mushin, Ikeja, and Agege.
 In the wake of the 1970s Nigerian oil boom, Lagos experienced a population explosion, untamed economic growth, and unmitigated rural migration.
 This caused the outlying towns and settlements to develop rapidly, thus forming the present-day "Lagos Metropolitan Area", also known as "Metropolitan Lagos".
 The history of Lagos is still evidenced in the layout of the LGAs that display the unique identities of the cultures that created them.

 By 2006, the metro area around Lagos had extended beyond Lagos State's boundaries and attained a megacity status.
-This much larger area is referred to as "Greater Metropolitan Lagos" or "Lagos Megacity Region", which is a continuously built-up land area of an additional 1535.4 km2, in LGAs situated next to Lagos' eastern and western city limits in Lagos State, and also beyond its northern limits, spilling into some LGAs in adjoining Ogun State.
-Ogun State LGAs that have become part of Greater Metropolitan Lagos include Obafemi Owode, Sagamu, Ifo, Ado-Odo/Ota and part of Ewekoro.
+This much larger area is referred to as "Greater Metropolitan Lagos" or "Lagos Megacity Region", which is a continuously built-up land area of an additional 1535.4 km2, in LGAs situated next to Lagos's eastern and western city limits in Lagos State, and also beyond its northern limits, spilling into some LGAs in adjoining Ogun State.
+Ogun State LGAs that have become part of Greater Metropolitan Lagos include Obafemi Owode, Sagamu, Ifo, Ado-Odo/Ota, and part of Ewekoro.

 Today, the word Lagos most often refers to the urban area, called "Metropolitan Lagos" in Nigeria, which includes both the islands of the former municipality of Lagos and the mainland suburbs.
-Lagos State government is responsible for some of the utilities including roads and transportation, power, water, health, and education.
+The Lagos State government is responsible for some of the utilities, including roads and transportation, power, water, health, and education.
 Metropolitan Lagos extends over 16 of the 20 LGAs of Lagos State and contains about 85% of the population of Lagos State, including some semi-rural areas.
 Lagos has a considerable number of high-rise buildings that dominate its skyline.
 Most of the tall buildings are located in the downtown Central Business District.